SAP/luigi/docs/user-settings.md

 - **description** title of the user settings group.
 It will be displayed as a header in the editor area.
 #### viewURL
 - **type** string (optional)
 - **description** points to a custom micro frontend.
-It is possible to not use Luigi`s user settings editor instead you can write an own editor micro frontend.
+It is possible to not use Luigi's user settings editor.
+Instead, you can [write your own](#write-a-custom-editor) editor micro frontend.
 In that case the micro frontend will be displayed in the editor area.
 #### settings
 - **type** object (optional)